operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

 #### Story 1

-As an operator developer, I would like to migrate my operator which uses the package manifest format to the new bundle format.
+As an operator developer, I would like to migrate my operator which uses the packagemanifest format to the new bundle format.

 #### Story 2